microsoft/azure-health-data-services-workshop/Challenge-02 - Convert HL7v2 and C-CDA to FHIR/Readme.md

 ## Learning Objectives for Challenge-02

++ Convert HL7v2 and C-CDA data into FHIR
 + Specify API request parameters for converting data into FHIR
 + Prepare/clean data for conversion into FHIR
-+ Make API calls to convert HL7v2 and C-CDA data into FHIR
++ Make API calls using the `$convert-data` operation

 ## Prerequisites